-Members of the centre are scholars appointed to the undergraduate programme in European Studies, researchers attached to the European Union Centre of Excellence, and any Canada Research Chair in European Studies.
+Members of the centre include scholars appointed to the undergraduate programme in European Studies, researchers attached to the Jean Monnet European Union Centre of Excellence (JMEUCE) and any Canada Research Chair in European Studies.

 John Bingham (History): Teaching and research interests include Modern Germany, Europe, local government, crime and cultural exhibitions.
 Most recently, he has published the book Weimar Cities: The Challenge of Urban Modernity in Germany, 1919-1933.

 Pauline Gardner Barber (Anthropology): Research addresses issues of culture, economy and development.
 She is interested in the effects of globalization and economic restructuring on communities and livelihoods as neoliberalism produces new market arrangements and pressures.
 Her work straddles two regions.
 Atlantic research explores the relationship between history, class and community identities, with an emphasis on political mobilization.
 Southeast Asian research on gendered livelihoods leads to a focus on Philippine migration, citizenship and development.